-Home made salmon rillettes, cooked in olive oil, flavoured with fresh dill and served with rustic French bread.
+Home made salmon rillettes, slow cooked in oil, flavoured with fresh dill and served with crusty bread.

 «Replace the salmon in this dish with fresh tuna steaks and adjust the flavour with different fresh herbs like coriander or parsley.»